JonJagger/cyber-dojo/readme.txt

 Dashboard-Review
 ================
-You can get to the dashboard page in two ways.
+You can get to the dashboard page in three ways.
+o) from the test page, click the animal image at the top left
-o) click the animal image at the top left of the test-coding page, or the diff page.
+o) from the diff page, click the animal image at the top left
 o) from the home page, enter the practice session id and click the [review] button.